codegouvfr/react-dsfr/README.md

 yarn start_next # For testing in a Next.js setup
 ```

+> ⚠️: When you want to import assets from the `./dsfr/` directory
+> you must assume it's located in `./src/dsfr` because it's where
+> it's going to be relative to the transpiled JS files.

 ## How to publish a new version on NPM, how to release a beta version

 This repo was bootstrapped form [garronej/ts-ci](https://github.com/garronej/ts-ci) have a look at the